Local Government Elections

 Optional preferential voting means that to be elected you need to either achieve a majority of votes in the count for a single vacancy, or a quota of votes where there is more than one vacancy to be filled.
 As a result, the candidates elected are more representative of the majority of voters.

-Full preferential voting requires ballots to be completed by numbering each candidate with 1 being the top preference.
-Optional preferential voting does not require all boxes to be marked for the vote to be valid, for example if there are 3 candidates and you choose to only mark 2, your vote will still be counted.
+Full preferential voting requires ballots to be completed by numbering each candidate with one being the top preference.
+Optional preferential voting does not require all boxes to be marked for the vote to be valid, for example if there are three candidates and you choose to only mark two, your vote will still be counted.

 Can I vote for the Shire President?